-Sonoma County Airport is not affected by prolonged periods of demand-induced aircraft delay.
+The Airport is not affected by prolonged periods of demand-induced aircraft delay.
 For purposes of long range planning, airfield capacity was estimated on an annual basis or annual service volume (ASV) using the FAA's Airport Design software.
 Calculation of ASV is dependent upon various physical and operational factors listed to the right.
-The determination revealed Sonoma County Airport's ASV to be 230,000 annual operations.
-As a rule of thumb, the planning for new facilities should be initiated when airport demand reaches 60 percent of its capacity, or, in this case,
+The determination revealed the Airport's ASV to be 230,000 annual operations.
+As a rule of thumb, the planning for new facilities should be initiated when airport demand reaches 60 percent of its capacity, or, in this case, 138,000 operations, so that implementation may begin near the 80 percent capacity threshold.
+Based on operational forecasts, this could occur at the Airport before 2015.